Proactive Compaction

 There is no official Google drive client for Linux.
 I tried many different clients found all over GitHub but none of them worked reliably for me except rclone.
 I also tried third-party proprietary clients like Insync but allowing read-write access to all your Google drive files to a closed source blob is too much to swallow.

 Once caveat with rclone is that it does not natively support bi-directional sync (github issue) but someone developed a python script rclonesync-V2 which is a wrapper around rclone which does the job.
+With these two pieces of software we can get close-to-official Google drive client experience.

 [Read More]